Discover Bright Ideas

 • Impact

-Eliminating Risk from Every Supply Chain with AI
+Eliminating Risk from Supply Chains with AI

-Eliminating Risk from Every Supply Chain with AI
+Eliminating Risk from Supply Chains with AI

 Jennifer Besciglie’s company merged with our AI venture to become the first real-time supply chain risk monitoring company, reaching unicorn status.